idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ADViscoplasticityStressUpdate.md

   \label{eq:norton}
 \end{equation}
-providing a clear link between traditional power law creep solves; by replacing $\Sigma_{eq}$ utilized in tradiation power law creep equations with a gauge stress, the exact strain dissipation is captured due to the act of homogenization.
+providing a clear link between traditional power law creep solves; by replacing $\Sigma_{eq}$ utilized in traditional power law creep equations with a gauge stress, the exact strain dissipation is captured due to the act of homogenization.

 Using the LPS model, the gauge stress is calculated by minimizing the residual,